It’s tough to know what your customers are thinking and feeling.

 14. Ask for feedback on the order confirmation page

-Keep questions as brief as possible.
+Keep these questions as brief as possible.

 This feedback can be a useful source of information and play a critical role in improving your website’s usability.